lucaznch/leic/BD/exam/README.md

 | 2    | Jack        | Physics   | 95000    |
 | 3    | Jill        | Physics   | 82000    |

-**Select products with a price equal to or less than 50 cents and stock greater than 5**
+**2. Select products with a price equal to or less than 50 cents and stock greater than 5**

 $$
 \sigma_{\text{dept}="Physics" \land \text{salary} > 90000} (\text{professor})